whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/README.md

 ## Notes

-- live project execution directories should be created outside the repository
+- live experiment-specific working directories should be created outside the reusable pipeline folders, typically under projects/
 - example datasets inside workflow directories are for demonstration and proof-of-concept purposes only
 - downstream analyses such as differential expression, splicing, isoform analysis, and interpretation may be organised as separate workflows or later-stage modules rather than being forced into the primary processing pipeline